Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Conclusions

 Our proposed capacity knee identification method has been validated on battery degradation data from static cycling tests.
-Battery degradation data from dynamic cycling tests under realistic driving profiles are also suggested to be investigated.
-In an electric vehicle, we may not have access to all the cells, but at least the cell with the lowest capacity is accessible, and therefore it would be recommended to validate our proposed capacity knee identification method on capacity fade data that is real-time estimated in the field in the next step.
+For wider applications, the method needs to be evaluated on dynamic cycling test data, such as realistic driving profiles for electric vehicles.
+Then we may not have access to all the cells, but at least the cell with the lowest capacity should be accessible.
+Therefore it would be recommended to validate our proposed capacity knee identification method on capacity fade data that is real-time estimated in the field in a next step.
+The synthetic dataset of NMC cells with cracking-induced knees has been generated for validation purposes.
+The use of this synthetic dataset has demonstrated the potential of further analysis into the interactions between degradation mechanisms and the evolution of degradation modes that are associated with knee occurrence.
+Besides, the knee occurrence can also depend on other degradation pathways that may consist of state trajectories of multiple degradation modes.
+Hence, to enable online battery degradation diagnosis including knee detection, a larger synthetic dataset that covers a wide range of different knee pathways is needed.
 Lastly, considering the close relationship between capacity knees and resistance/impedance elbows, it would also be interesting to adapt the proposed capacity knee identification method accordingly so that the internal resistance elbows can be identified and predicted from internal resistance/impedance data.